ELECTRIC THEATRE

 Built on the site of the old Lifeboat Restaurant pavilion.

-Below are two pages from the souvenir programme for the opening.
+Below are two pages from the souvenir programme.

 Other movies shown during the first few weeks were: